MeertenR/cardano-node/README.rst

 Testing
 ========

-``cardano-node`` is essentially a container which implements several components such networking, consensus, and storage.
+``cardano-node`` is essentially a container which implements several components such as networking, consensus, and storage.
 These components have individual test coverage.
-The node goes through integration and release testing by Devops/QA while automated CLI tests are ongoing alongside development.
+The node goes through integration and release testing by DevOps/QA while automated CLI tests are ongoing alongside development.

 Developers on ``cardano-node`` can `launch their own testnets <doc/getting-started/launching-a-testnet.md>`_ or `run the chairman tests <doc/getting-started/running-chairman-tests.md>`_ locally.